Tell the police and your insurance company straight away if your vehicle has been stolen. You can also apply for a vehicle tax refund.

 If your vehicle is not found within a week, you can apply for a vehicle tax refund.

-To get your vehicle tax refund fill in form V33 and send to the DVLA Refund Section.
+Contact DVLA to get form V33 for a vehicle tax refund.
+Complete the form and send it to the DVLA Refund Section.
 You’ll need to include your crime reference number.

 Personalised registration numbers

 If you had a personalised registration number, you can normally reclaim it and retain or transfer it to another vehicle if the original vehicle has still not been found after 12 months.
 You will need to meet certain requirements: